cimryan/teslausb/GetShellWithoutMonitorOnWindows.md

 1. Download and install:
    * [Notepad++](https://notepad-plus-plus.org/) Alternatively, any other text editor which is capable of editing files with Unix-style line endings.
    * [Putty]( https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) Note: You can paste into Putty by right-clicking.
 No matter where you right-click, the content will be inserted at the position of the cursor, as if you had typed it in.

-1. Watch [this video](https://www.youtube.com/watch?v=xj3MPmJhAPU) The instructions from the video are recreated below, with some changes.
+Optional: Watch [this video](https://www.youtube.com/watch?v=xj3MPmJhAPU) to get an idea of the process.
+The steps from the video are partially automated, below.
-1. Open the config.txt file on the sd card with Notepad++
-1. Add this line to the end of the file
+1. Remove the MicroSD card from your computer and reinsert it.
+Do not at any point during the setup of the USB drive allow Windows to format any partition on any drive.
+1. Note that a new drive labeled "boot" has appeared on your computer.
+Note the drive letter of that drive.
+1. Right-click on your Start menu icon and select "Windows PowerShell (Admin)".
+1. Run the following command:
     ```
-    dtoverlay=dwc2
+    Set-ExecutionPolicy -Scope CurrentUser Unrestricted
     ```
-1. Add a blank line to the end of the file.
-1. Open cmdline.txt with Notepad++
-1. Find the word "rootwait", add this text, separated by spaces, between rootwait and the word following it:
+1. Enter Y when prompted, and press Enter.
+1. Run the following commands:
     ```
-    modules-load=dwc2,g_ether
+    cd ~
+    wget https://raw.githubusercontent.com/cimryan/teslausb/master/windows_archive/setup-piForHeadlessConfig.ps1 -OutFile setup-piForHeadlessConfig.ps1
+    ./setup-piForHeadlessConfig.ps1 -Verbose
     ```
-1. Create a file named ssh (with no extension) at the root
+1. Enter the single letter of the "boot" drive and press Enter.
 1. Eject the sd card
 1. Move the sd card to the Pi.
 1. Connect a micro usb cable to the port labeled "USB" on the Raspberry Pi, and to the PC.